bazzisoft-openfl-extensions/camera/README.md

 - Simulates a camera event from provided `BitmapData` for non-mobile platforms.

-- *TODO*: Allows placing a `BitmapData` overlay over the built-in camera display.
+- Allows placing a `BitmapData` overlay over the built-in camera display.
+    - *TODO*: Implement overlay in Android.

 Acknowledgements